English

 ENGL 298 : Individual Study Topics

-This course offers the student opportunity to pursue investigations in fields of special interest under the direction of the departmental staff.
+This course offers students the opportunity to pursue investigations in fields of special interest under the direction of departmental staff.
 Content and method of study must be arranged prior to registration, and it may be repeated for a total of 3 credits.

 credits